MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Ad hoc subscriptions

+Advises how to check a setting that (if set to "false") might prevent Enterprise State Roaming from working correctly.

 **Advisory**

 Ensure that **AllowAdHocSubscriptions** is set to **True**.
 Otherwise, Enterprise State Roaming might not work.
 For more information, see [Set-MsolCompanySettings](https://docs.microsoft.com/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0).

 ### Enterprise State Roaming

+Enterprise State Roaming should be enabled.

 **Advisory**

-Make sure that Enterprise State Roaming is enabled for all or for select groups.
+Make sure that Enterprise State Roaming is enabled for all or for select groups {ARE "ALL" AND "SELECTED AZURE AD" GROUP NAMES?
+I'm trying to suss out the required capitalization and formatting, you see}.
 For more information, see [Enable Enterprise State Roaming in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/devices/enterprise-state-roaming-enable).

 ### Licenses

+A number of licenses are required to use Microsoft Managed Desktop.

 **Not Ready**

 You don't have all the licenses you need to use Microsoft Managed Desktop.
 For more information, see [Microsoft Managed Desktop technologies](../intro/technologies.md) and [More about licenses](prerequisites.md#more-about-licenses).

-### Multi-factor authentication
+### Multi-factor authentication {BELONGS IN INTUNE?
+Elaine to advise}

+Multi-factor authentication must not accidentally be applied to Microsoft Managed Desktop service accounts.

 **Not ready**

-You have some multi-factor authentication (MFA) policies set to all users.
+You have some multi-factor authentication (MFA) policies set as "required" for conditional access policies that are assigned to all users.
 Change the policy to use an Assignment that targets a specific Azure AD group that doesn't include any Microsoft Managed Desktop devices.
 For steps, see [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).

 **Advisory**

-Make sure that any MFA policies you have exclude the **Modern Workplace -All** Azure AD group.
+Make sure that any conditional access policies that require MFA exclude the **Modern Workplace -All** Azure AD group.
 For steps, see [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
 The **Modern Workplace -All** Azure AD group is a dynamic group that we create when you enroll in Microsoft Managed Desktop, so you'll have to come back to exclude this group after enrollment.

-### Reserved names {SERVICE ACCOUNTS in the spec--but possible to change?
-I think this name is more readily understandable--it's the name that's the problem....}
+### Security account names

+Certain security account names could conflict with ones created by Microsoft Managed Desktop.

 **Not ready**

 You have at least one account name that will conflict with ones created by Microsoft Managed Desktop. {WE CAN add a link to the STP-hosted doc on this once it exists}

-### Reserved roles {SECURITY administrator roles in the spec--but proposing this change for similar reasons.}
+### Security administrator roles

+Users with certain security roles must have those assigned in Microsoft Defender for Endpoint.

 **Advisory**

-If you have any accounts with any of these roles assigned, make sure they have these roles assigned in Microsoft Defender for Endpoint.
-Otherwise, they won't be able to access the console.
+If you have any of these roles assigned in your Azure AD organization, make sure they also have these roles assigned in Microsoft Defender for Endpoint.
+Otherwise, administrators with these roles won't be able to access the Admin portal.

-- Use of Security Reader
+- Security Reader
 - Security Operator
 - Global Reader